BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 As soon as you're off the train, you'll have a conversation with Ame and Julia.
 Note that I won't be summarizing story events much in this walkthrough aside from gameplay implications.

-This conversation does quietly show off a mechanic in Pokémon Reborn: relationship points!
+This conversation does quietly show off a mechanic in Pokemon Reborn: relationship points!
 Certain dialogue triggers and events will make certain characters like you more or less, interally stored as integer values per character.
-See [Ame's Devblog post](https://www.rebornevo.com/pr/development/records/about-relationship-points-r83/) for an explanation of them; they won't lock you out of any Pokémon, Items, or the like.
+See [Ame's Devblog post](https://www.rebornevo.com/pr/development/records/about-relationship-points-r83/) for an explanation of them; they won't lock you out of any Pokemon, Items, or the like.

 **Relationship Point Choices:**
 - Yes (+1 Julia)